 This very blog right here is a prime example of that.
 When an HTML code finally works after I’ve successfully located and destroyed the one solitary semi-colon that’s glitching the whole system, I’ve got cause for celebration.
 But I failed miserably in the academic world of it all.

 I knew from the get-go of the class that I had no idea what I was doing.
 It’s funny because all throughout high school, not only had math been my favourite subject but also my best.
-Excuse the lack of modesty in the following statement but I scored a 96% in Math 11.
+Excuse the lack of modesty in this statement but I scored a 96% in Math 11.

 I spent the first Christmas break home from school in a permanent state of sadness and tears.
 I had failed the final exam miserably, resulting in a failed standing in the class.
 After lots of comforting and “it’s just one class” from mum and dad, I returned in the New Year determined to do better.